-Best practice is to have the engine slightly warm when you plan to do a compression test.
+The best practice is to have the engine slightly warm when you plan to do a compression test.
 The reason for this is that the piston rings expand when warm.
 In turn, this gives you a more accurate idea of the compression within each cylinder when the engine is at operating temperatures.
 Performing a compression test when the engine is cold is generally a less precise approach.
 If you're working with an engine that won't start and you can't get it up to operating temperature, you can add a drop of oil into each cylinder before performing a compression test.
-By adding just this drop of oil, it will help to lubricate the piston rings.
-This is a non-issue if you can run the engine, first.
+Adding just a drop of oil will help to lubricate the piston rings.
+This is a non-issue if you can run the engine first.

-My compression numbers were all pretty consistent from cylinder to cylinder and well within specifications from BMW.
+My compression numbers were all pretty consistent from cylinder to cylinder and well within the specifications of BMW.
 The tests across all six were: